jmooring/hugo-stork/README.md

 GitHub pages uses gzip compression, producing a 2.3&nbsp;MB index file.

-Netlify used Brotli compression, though not aggressively, producing a 2.1&nbsp;MB index file.
+Netlify uses Brotli compression, though not aggressively, producing a 2.1&nbsp;MB index file.

 If you have a host that can serve pre-compressed assets, aggressive Brotli compression produces a 1.5&nbsp;MB file.